lgodoys/Trellix_Splunk/README.md

 ![Account Screenshot](screenshots/add_account_1.png)
   * Select the required URL for your Trellix Tenant.
 You have that URL in the Welcome email that Trellix sent you.
 Please refer to <https://docs.trellix.com/bundle/epolicy-orchestrator-saas-product-guide/page/UUID-beb1dd85-b05c-ec11-5d94-b9b647f99a55.html> to get an updated list of endpoints.
 The list of URLs notes "Global" and "US" as the same URL.
 Other URLs points for co-located endpoints.
 ![Account Screenshot](screenshots/add_account_2.png)
   * Set your Username and Password.
 The username must be in email account format myaccount@mydomain.com.
 Please follow Trellix documentation to set appropriate permissions.
+Set the required Tenant ID too.
+This data can be retrieved from Trellix Account settings page, and is required in case your user account relies on multiple tenants.
+If not, leave this field with default value ("default")
 ![Account Screenshot](screenshots/add_account_3.png)
   * Finally, click *Save*.
 Then, you will have the required account configured to be used in the inputs page.
 ![Account Screenshot](screenshots/config_screen_2.png)